-How to find the Magic of Norway in the Mountains
+How to Find the Magic of Norway Hiking in the Mountains

 Norway has been on my bucket list ever since that very first time I rode the boat ride with the scary trolls in Epcot a bajillion years ago.
 I was completely enthralled with a place in a faraway land with mystique and folklore.
 This was the magic that all fairy tales were spun around.
 And, let’s face it.
 As a kiddo barely able to scratch my name to paper, fairy tales were life.
 Could it be a place like this existed?

 Well, grown-up Nicki got her chance to find out.
 Although, fairy tales hold less sway in my day to day, I’m still a sucker for tradition, culture, and stories.
 Luckily, anyone living in or guiding in Jotunheimen National Park will happily tell you a Norwegian tale.
 As a country of devoted story tellers, the folklore of Jotunheimen National Park has been passed down next to warm fires on chilly nights under dark skies for generations.
 In late summer 2018, I spent 3 days hiking across the park.
 On its own, it is a beautiful and challenging trek.
 But the stories, the traditions, and the food made it unforgettable.

 Let’s start with the basics.
 First, Jotunheimen National Park means “Home of the Giants.”
 According to ancient Norse Mythology, the gods lived in Åsgard, the humans in Midgard, and the bad giants – in Jotunheimen.
 Sounds inviting, right?